 So if you plan to do your first linen laundry, read the 5 tips below that are based on your questions, which are often asked on our instagram.

 Tip I: Avoid mechanical washing.
 If you have the option to wash linen fabrics by hand – choose this option.
 However, when you decide to machine wash, choose the most delicate program.

 Tip II: Wash linen in cool water – maximum of 30°C or 40°C. Higer temperature may cause the fabric to shrink slightly (up to 10%), which is especially significant in the case of linen curtains or bedsheets.

 Tip III: Avoid strong, chemical detergents.
 Firstly, their use is extremely harmful to our planet, and regular use of such invasive products negatively affects the state of Polish waters.
 Secondly – some chemicals can cause discoloration of the fabric.

 Tip IV: Avoid the tumble dryer – using it too often, can cause the fabric to shrink.
-Air drying will work much better – e. g. on a string suspended on a balcony or terrace.
+Air drying will work much better.
+For example on a string suspended on a balcony or terrace.
 Fresh air will not only add a pleasant smell that will wrap us up to sleep, but will also loosen the texture of the material.
-Remember that linen does not like to be over – dried – as a result of such action, the fabric becomes more brittle and less durable.
+Remember that linen does not like to be over – dried.
+As a result of such action, the fabric becomes more brittle and less durable.

 Tip V: You know that we love this natural crease effect, so we always recommend you to avoid classic ironing.
-Crease is one of the most unique and expressive features of linen – so it is so often used in rustic arrangements.
+Crease is one of the most unique and expressive features of linen .
+That is why it is so often used in rustic arrangements.
 However, if you prefer a smooth and elegant effect – iron linen bedding only when it is damp.